Radio over Fiber with Cascaded Structure: Algorithm for Uplink Positioning: Problem formulation and signal model

-A frequency selective fiber means the magnitude of its frequency response fluctuates over the bandwidth of interest, which makes $b_k$ not equal to one.
+A frequency-selective fiber means the magnitude of its frequency response fluctuates over the bandwidth of interest, which makes $b_k$ not equal to one.
 Without the loss of generality, we assume $b_k \neq 1, \forall k$, which ensures the validity of \eqref{proposition} for all frequencies.
-This is the case for a system with a large bandwidth, for example, 10 GHz.
+This is the case for a system with a large bandwidth, for example, 10\,GHz.
 Consequently, the variance of effective noise is

 and the phase shifts introduced by the fiber might grow non-linearly with the propagation distance $r$.
-Similarly, one can view a \textit{frequency selective fiber} to support multi-mode transmission, whose corresponding impulse response has multiple taps.
+Similarly, one can view a \textit{frequency-selective fiber} to support multi-mode transmission, whose corresponding impulse response has multiple taps.

 With the noise covariance being $\eqref{Sigma selective}$, prewhitening is applied by filtering the received signal $\boldsymbol{y}^{(r)}$ and the vector $\boldsymbol{g}$, which can be written as

 Then, the estimate of $A$ is obtained by \eqref{A_hat}, and the estimates of $r$ and $\tau$ are calculated as \eqref{ML estimator}.